frycast/SQL_course/create-database/Local-README.md

-This is the guide to install Azure Data Studio and SQL Server to connect to a database locally rather than remotely.
+This guide installs Azure Data Studio and SQL Server in order to connect to a database locally rather than remotely.

+**If you prefer to create and connect to a remote database server, then [click here for a different guide](README.md).**

 * Install and open [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15).
 * Click "Deploy a Server".